holecekales/esp8266/Server/Readme.md

 * Implement saving
 * Remove the need for the horizontal scrollbar for the editor
 * Merge the git repos with the one with the actual ESP8266 code
-* Add image of the pin out
+* Add image of the pin out to the readme
 * Hook up the ePaper display and learn to talk to it
 * Investigate again Monaco
 * It would be cool to remember more of the state
 * Implement page which shows the state of the device (only if useful)
-* Would be also coll to have some kind of a REPL for later exploits
+* Would be also cool to have some kind of a REPL for later exploits
-* UI for the entire thing
+* UI for the entire thing - for this i think i will need some graphig library or something.
 * Should probably implement authentication
 * Clean up the namespace.
 Don't know abotu the upload and uploads.
 Something has to give.
-* attach the click events to the anchor node and not the container - dumb
+* Attach the click events to the anchor node and not the container - dumb
-* figure out the right color scheme for the side and the editor so the scroll bar is visible on both
+* Figure out the right color scheme for the side and the editor so the scroll bar is visible on both
 * make up roll over as well as selection in the file list
 * fix the horizontal scroll bar
 * test on edge and chrome
-* make a save button